MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-host-wac.md

 author: mkostersitz
 ---

-# Update concepts for Azure Kubernetes Services on Azure Stack HCI
+# Update the AKS on Azure Stack HCI host using Windows Admin Center

 There are several types of updates, which can happen independently from each other and in certain supported combinations.